2024 Best Broadcast Journalism Schools in the Southeast Region

 If you plan on majoring in broadcast journalism, you won't be alone since the degree program is ranked #457 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

-College Factual reviewed 7 schools in the Southeast Region to determine which ones were the best for degree seekers in the field of broadcast journalism.
-Combined, these schools handed out 210 degrees in broadcast journalism to qualified students.
+For its 2025 ranking, College Factual looked at 4 schools in the Southeast Region to determine which ones were the best for broadcast journalism students pursuing a degree.
+When you put them all together, these colleges and universities awarded 184 degrees in broadcast journalism annually.

 Your choice of broadcast journalism school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Broadcast Journalism School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.